DIPlib/diplib/src/documentation/workplan.md

     image array, but a single tensor image.
     - dip_structure.h

--   Algorithms that do not depend on any framework: all binary morphology, the watershed, labelling, region growing, distance transforms, etc.
+-   Algorithms that do not depend on any framework: all binary morphology, labelling, region growing, distance transforms, etc.
     Simply porting old code.
     - dip_binary.h
     - dip_distance.h